fsaragon/active-directory-home-lab/01-environment-setup/README.md

 ### Step 2: Install Windows Server 2022

-After creating the virtual machine, the Windows Server 2022 ISO was mounted to the VM’s optical drive.
+After creating the virtual machine, the Windows Server 2022 ISO was mounted to the VM’s virtual optical drive.
 The VM was then started so it could boot into the Windows Server installation setup.

 During installation, **Windows Server 2022 Evaluation, Desktop Experience** was selected.
 Desktop Experience includes the graphical user interface.
 This makes beginner administration tasks easier to complete and document.